Curtis LeMay: Allied strategy and bombing of Japanese cities

 In August 1944, LeMay transferred to the China-Burma-India theater and directed first the XX Bomber Command in China and then the XXI Bomber Command in the Pacific.
 LeMay was later placed in charge of all strategic air operations against the Japanese home islands.

-LeMay soon concluded that the techniques and tactics developed for use in Europe against the Luftwaffe were unsuitable against Japan.
-His Boeing B-29 Superfortress bombers flying from China were dropping their bombs near their targets only 5% of the time.
-Operational losses of aircraft and crews were unacceptably high owing to Japanese daylight air defenses and continuing mechanical problems with the B-29.
 In January 1945, LeMay was transferred from China to relieve Brigadier General Haywood S. Hansell as commander of the XXI Bomber Command in the Marianas.